 In an initial study by this center, we were able to show that lesions occurring within the brain stem demonstrated by MRI would disappear with one hour of therapy of hyperbaric oxygen, thus reducing any swelling around the lesions.
 Should Dr. Philip James of the United Kingdom be correct with his embolic theory, this would be a very specific type of therapy for the central nervous system problems of multiple sclerosis.

-Lyme Disease is an infectious disease following by a tick infestation with the Borrelia burgdorferi (Bb organism).
+Is an infectious disease following by a tick infestation with the Borrelia burgdorferi (Bb organism).
 The disease may remain quiescent for years.
 When frequently diagnosed, the early signs and symptoms are arthralgia, weakness, fatigue, flu-like symptoms, muscle aches, joint pain, rash (referring to as erythema migrans) and occasional CNS symptoms.
 Its primary treatment is a tremendous dose of intravenous and oral antibiotics in an attempt to eradicate the parasite.

 The effectiveness of any treatment is characterized by a Jarisch-Herxheimer reaction, which occurs when the Bb organisms are somewhat destroyed.
 The toxic products cause a reaction of fever, chills, and weakness in the patient.
 The diagnosis remains obscure for a number of years, but recent tests such as the polymerase chain reaction (PCR), the ELISA, or the Western-blot test help to make the diagnosis.